-Children face a serious problem with the introduction of technology into our daily lives.
+Children face a serious problem with the introduction of technology into their daily lives.
 When it comes to online privacy, there are many issues that we all are facing.
 The concept of data ownership is not sufficient to protect children’s privacy rights.

 The internet is a massive ocean of knowledge about numerous things.
 It’s a magical and wonderful place full of interesting content (*like this blog post).